 so wet you could wring it like a wash cloth.

 I know it’s soggy.
 I shoveled.

-I can only imagine how the artist must feel.
+I know how the artist must feel.

 A sculptor uncovers what’s hidden in stone.